SirPigari/miku/README.md

 ### ✅ Step 5: Access Miku-Tabs from the Toolbar

-Once the extension is installed, you’ll see it in the top-right corner of Chrome:
+Once the extension is installed, you'll see it in the top-right corner of Chrome:

 ![Extension in Toolbar](images/sc/sc5.png)